Freedom's Goblin

 Freedom's Goblin is the tenth studio album by the American garage rock musician Ty Segall, released on January 26, 2018, on Drag City.
 The album is Segall's second to be recorded with his backing band The Freedom Band, formed during the recording of his previous album, Ty Segall.

-At seventy-five minutes, the album is Segall's longest to date, exceeding 2014's Manipulator.
+At seventy-five minutes in length, the album is Segall's longest to date, exceeding 2014's Manipulator by nineteen minutes.

 Writing and composition

 Regarding the album's varied aesthetic, Segall noted, "I'd say that the theme is the anti-theme, and the idea is to be free, hence the name Freedom's Goblin.
 I have made a lot of records that have had specific restrictions and confinements in the concept, but for this record the idea was that no idea is inappropriate, no space where we're going to record or create is wrong.
 The more far out, and the more free we get, the better things are."